 Faced with this remodeling dilemma — temporarily move out or stay? — your decision may be heavily influenced by the type of project you’re undertaking, the overall size of your house and your family dynamic.
 If you’re remodeling a bathroom, but you have another one or two that you all can use during construction, there’s not a compelling reason to move out for the month or so required for the project.
 If a majority of your house in Northern Virginia is going to be demoed and reconfigured, that could be a major inconvenience and source of stress for you and other household members.

-Some advantages of remaining at home include being able to oversee daily progress of your remodeling project and having direct communication with your general contractor.
-You are close by if requests come up.
+Some advantages of remaining at home include being able to oversee the daily progress of your remodeling project and having direct communication with your general contractor.
+You are close by if requests come up and can easily ask questions before they start.
 Having that sort of presence gives you greater capacity to ensure your home remodel stays on budget and on schedule, ultimately saving you time and money.

 Also, by choosing to stay in your home, you avoid the added expense of finding alternative lodging.
 The significance of this extra cost is often seen as the biggest deterrent to temporarily moving out.
 Unless you have a friend that you can stay with for a few weeks, you must find a temporary rental or go stay at a hotel.
 While you may have an estimated timeframe for the construction portion of your renovation, you never know what can happen.
 Two to four months could turn into half a year, or longer.
 Suddenly, you have a huge addition to your remodeling budget that you weren’t expecting.
 Also, relocating to different surroundings may be just as uncomfortable and inconvenient as living at home through the remodel, especially if you have children or other family members to care for.